Aérospatiale/Alenia ATR42 & ATR72

 The second generation ATR42 has different engines than the first generation, but more importantly six blade props with curved blades.
 Additionally, the -600 (officially still designated ATR42-500) has an updated avionics suite.

-Able to operate from short runways the ATR42-600S (with S for STOL) has a larger rudder than the standard -600.
+Able to operate from short runways the ATR42-600S (with S for STOL) has a larger vertical fin and rudder than the standard -600.
 The area is increased at both the trailing edge and the top.

 ATR72-101 & ATR72-201